silbermm/prompt/README.md

 ## Ask the user for a password
 [Prompt.password/2](https://hexdocs.pm/prompt/Prompt.html#password/2)
+When you need to hide the input that the user types
 ```elixir
 Prompt.password("Enter password")
 ```
-Will hide input from the user

 ## Ask the user for confirmation
 [Prompt.confirm/2](https://hexdocs.pm/prompt/Prompt.html#confirm/2)